How to grow plants from seeds: step by step

 Coco coir for healthy seed growth

 Coco dot seed starter pellets are perfect for starting seeds.
 Containing all the benefits of coco coir, they’re water retentive, naturally sterile, and offer excellent drainage and aeration.

 Once the seeds have germinated, coco dots can be transplanted with seedlings directly into pots or beds.

 Coco coir’s fine structure makes germination easier on smaller plants.
 Superior aeration and drainage mean enough water is provided while avoiding rot.

 At Coco & Coir, we take pride in supplying hard-working gardeners with the right growing mediums for successful planting projects.
-Our online store contains a range of coco coir products to get you started, including coco dots and coco chips.
+Our online store contains a range of peat-free coco coir products to get you started, including coco dots and coco chips.

 In addition, our extensive blog archive contains a trove of hints and tips to aid growing success.